joaboch/odin-recipes/README.md

-This project is about HTML basics and you will use them to use links, lists, etc. to create a website about recipes.
+This project is about HTML basics in which you have to create a website about recipes